swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

-After each debriefing session, the **facilitator** of that debriefing session **must**

-1.  write a blog post summarizing the topics discussed and
+After each debriefing session, the **facilitator** of that debriefing session **must** write a blog post summarizing the topics discussed.
-2.  create issues at the properly place for comments about the lessons.
+In some cases, the facilitator **should** create issues at the properly place based on the discussion from the debriefing.